 Lampante Oil

-In order to make this olive oil fit for consumption, producers refine it with solvents (chemicals) which take away its various defects.
-The result: a light-colored, flavorless oil.
 They then mix it with a small percentage (about 5–10 percent) of virgin (or occasionally extra virgin) oil to give it the desired flavor profile and color—and trick many consumers into thinking it's somewhat healthy!

-These refined oils are often sold in Spain as "suave" (smooth olive oil) which has a light color and flavor, or "intenso" or (intense olive oil) which is a bit darker in color and stronger in flavor.
+These refined oils are often sold in Spain as "suave" (smooth olive oil) which has a light color and flavor, or "intenso" (intense olive oil) which is a bit darker in color and stronger in flavor.
 It's all marketing though, as these oils contain minimal health benefits.

 Olive Oil Health Benefits